Photographing The Literary Seville

 Hours & Credits

-surroundings during field trips and learn to look at images critically and critique them
+city and its surroundings during field trips and learn to look at images critically and critique them in a

 1. Introduction: Learning about your camera and the city.